eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES.rst

   - RAPID (PSPANCode = RAPID):
     - `ts_gridded.nc` has individual locations with timeSeriesProfile.
 The `PARTX` for OceanSITES will be `gridded_mooring`, and ContentType = GRD.
-    - `moc_vertial.nc` and `moc_transports.nc` have the streamfunction, and time series of component transports at 12-hour intervals.
+    - `moc_vertical.nc` and `moc_transports.nc` have the streamfunction, and time series of component transports at 12-hour intervals.
 The `PARTX` for OceanSITES will combine both and this will be `transports_T12H.nc`, and ContentType = DPR.
     - `2d_gridded.nc` has the 2D gridded data.
 The `PARTX` for OceanSITES will be `sections_T10D` for monthly, and ContentType = GRD.
     - `meridional_transports.nc` has the MOC transport in depth and sigma coordinates, as well as MHT and MFT on a 10-day grid.
 The `PARTX` for OceanSITES will be `transports_T10D.nc`, and ContentType = DPR.